bluekiwidev/bluekiwidev/README.md

-# Hi there 👋, I'm Bejing-corn87
+# Hi there, I'm the Blue Kiwi Dev

 ## About Me
 I'm a backend developer specialising in **Go** and **C++**.